culturing/poems/Poems/Belly of the Whale.md

 How now, take heart and oppose this new ocean of troubles,
 or else turn to brooding for future's sake?

-I sing from the belly of a whale,
+I sing from the belly of the whale,
 which pursues its perfection for all,
 which leaves open no quarter for others,
 which swallows each culture in all,